-There are two types of exocytosis: constitutive and regulated.
-Constitutive exocytosis is present in almost every cell and carries molecules needed by plasma membrane and extracellular matrix.
-It is the default exocytic pathway.
-It is a continuous traffic where the amount of vesicles depends on the physiological state of the cell.
+There are two types of exocytosis: constitutive and regulated (Figure 1).
+Constitutive exocytosis is present in almost every cell and carries molecules needed by the plasma membrane and extracellular matrix.
+It is the default exocytic pathway, a continuous trafficking where the amount of vesicles depends on the physiological state of the cell.
 Regulated exocytosis is present in cells specialized in secretion, such as endocrine cells, neurons, intestine epithelial cells, glandular cells, and others.
-For example, by regulated exocytosis, molecules are release to the intestine lumen for digestion, and other cells release molecules to the extracellular matrix to modulate tissue physiology, either being located close or quite far in body, where they arrive through blood vessels like hormones.
-Vesicles of regulated exocytosis do not fuse spontaneously with cell membrane, but after the arriving of a signal, which is usually an increase on the cytoplasmic calcium concentratrion.
+For example, through regulated exocytosis, molecules are released into the intestine lumen for digestion, or, like hormones, they are released to the extracellular matrix to modulate the physiology of other cells located either close or quite far in body traveling, where they arrives through blood vessels.
+Vesicles of regulated exocytosis fuse with the cell membrane after a signal, which is usually an increase in the cytoplasmic calcium concentration.
+So, they don not fuse spontaneously.
 Furthermore, ATP and GTP are needed as energy sources.

-In regulated exocytosis, vesicles are stored in the cytoplasm and are moved to specific plasma membrane regions after the cell receives a signal.
+Regulated exocytosis vesicles are released from the Golgi apparatus and remain in the cytoplasm.
+After the cell receives a signal, vesicles are moved to specific areas of the cell periphery and fuse with the plasma membrane.
 So, it is a regulated process not only temporally but also spatially.
-Neurons show a good example of regulated exocytosis.
-In these cells, some vesicles are formed around the nucleus, in the soma, and are moved to the presynaptic terminal, which can be several centimeters away from the soma.
-These vesicles fuse with the presynaptic membrane after the arriving of an action potential.
+Neurons are a good example of regulated exocytosis.
+In these cells, some vesicles are formed around the nucleus, in the soma, and are transferred to the presynaptic terminal, which can be several centimeters away from the soma.
+These vesicles fuse with the presynaptic membrane after an action potential gets to the presynaptic terminal.
 Other polarized cells are the enterocytes of the intestine epithelium, which have an apical domain facing the lumen of the intestine and a basolateral domain.
-It would be a catastrophe if vesicles loaded with digestive enzymes are released to the basolateral domains because the surrounding tissue would be digested.
-These vesicles are moved to the correct domain of the membrane, the apical one, by microtubules of the cytoskeleton, helped by kinesin motor proteins.
+It would be a catastrophe if vesicles loaded with digestive enzymes are released to the basolateral domain because the surrounding tissue would be digested.
+Regulated exocytosis vesicles are moved to the correct domain of the plasma membrane by microtubules and actin filaments of the cytoskeleton, helped by motor proteins.

 Dikeakos JD, Reudelhuber TL.
 2007.
 Sending proteins to dense core secretory granules: still a lot of sort out.
 Journal of cell biology.
 177: 191-196.